-We work with you to improve strength, flexibility, endurance and tolerance.
-Along the way, your therapist will provide progress assessments and make any adjustments to maximize your success in returning to your normal routines.
+The goal of occupational therapy is to improve strength, flexibility, endurance and tolerance.
+Along the way, your therapist may provide progress assessments and make any adjustments to maximize your success in returning to your normal routines.

 Occupational therapists are healthcare professionals who help patients maximize fine motor skills.
 They work with people who have injuries, illnesses, disabilities, or other conditions that affect their ability to perform the activities of daily living (occupations).
-Your OT provide will take activities that are meaningful to you and incorporates them into the treatment plan, using them therapeutically to restore function.
-A therapy session will focus more on functional restoration that may consist of strengthening, performing the task a different way, using adaptive equipment, or modifying the environment to get the job done.
-This work helps the patient to gain or regain independence, whether they are a child born with developmental delays, a construction worker with a hand injury, or an older adult who has survived a stroke.
+Your OT provide may take activities that are meaningful to you and incorporate them into the treatment plan, using them therapeutically to restore function.
+A therapy session may focus more on functional restoration that may consist of strengthening, performing the task a different way, using adaptive equipment, or modifying the environment to get the job done.
+This work can help the patient to gain or regain independence, whether they are a child born with developmental delays, a construction worker with a hand injury, or an older adult who has survived a stroke.